ArunJaganathan/Laravel8.1-CRUD/README.md

 ---
 php artisan migrate

-To install each migration
----
-File can be found in --- database\migrations
+To install each migration.File can be found in --- database\migrations
 ---
 php artisan migrate --path=/database/migrations/<FILE_PATH>